University of Kentucky Internal Audit

 To support UK in its pursuit of excellence by providing advisory and assurance guidance to champion reasonable assurance regarding the achievement of management objectives.

 The "Tip of the Month" is designed to share UK Internal Audit’s (UKIA) audit and advisory experiences with the UK community.
-The UKIA Tip of the Month for January 2015 pertains to vendors.
+The UKIA Tip of the Month for December 2015 iS utilization of Identifier Stamp with approving initals..This is not to be confused with Signature Stamps, which are stamps possessing a copy or facsimile of the approver's signature.
+Signature Stamps will be discussed in a subsequent Tip of the Month.